 Graphically, the game doesn’t seem to have improved at all so those looking for some advancement in this department will be disappointed.
 The game doesn’t feature the hot technologies such as physics and ultra-realstic lighting.
 What it does though is provide solid models and good facial reactions from the soldiers.
 If you liked how Call of Duty looked, you will like the expansion pack.

 Sounds of war are replicated well in the pack and you’ll really feel as if you’re in the heat of the action in the Russian and British campaign.
 Some of the campaigns will start out as you ride into battle with fellow soldiers and you’ll hear speeches or soldiers scared reactions.
 If you have a nice surround sound system, it really enhances the already great audio of the game.
 Dialogue between soldiers is voiced well and that’s one of the things I really liked about the original game and the expansion pack.

-.
+United Offensive is a lot more intense in action than the original Call of Duty.
 That’s both a good thing and a bad thing.
 You’ll rarely get a chance to rest in this one and I, for one, did enjoy the constant action.
 If you liked the original game, you’ll probably enjoy the expansion pack as well.
 You will run into the occasional mission that will take a few tries to get through adding a little to the frustration factor.
-Other than that, this is a nice pack to pick up if you’re looking for some good single player World War II action and a continuation of the Call of Duty
+Other than that, this is a nice pack to pick up if you’re looking for some good single player World War II action and a continuation of the Call of Duty gameplay.

 A nice expansion pack and fun to play for fans of Call of Duty.
 13 new missions and 11 new multiplayer maps adds to the Call of Duty fun.